 September 2019 – hiking access to Mount Loki is temporarily closed due to a nearby wildfire.

 Trailhead & Driving Directions

 The trailhead is accessed 9.2km up Portman Creek FSR on the East Shore of Kootenay Lake.
-As of 2019, there are dozens of new waterbars on the road and this hike may no longer be accessible for 2WD low clearance.
+As of 2019, there are dozens of new waterbars on the road and this hike may no longer be accessible for 2WD low clearance vehicles.

 Mt.
-Loki is a popular spot with locals so you might be surprised by how many vehicles are at the trailhead for such a remote location.
-Camping in nearby Garland Bay makes for a nice weekend outing.
+Loki is a popular spot with locals and camping in nearby Garland Bay makes for a nice weekend outing.